i-am-fyre/MaNGOS-QuestTracker/README.md

 Your local server should then be running at http://localhost:4831

 If you want to see raw data for all quests, go to: http://localhost:4831/all
+- **Note:** Change "localhost" to the IP of your machine hosting the app.